 Investment implications with the release of 2019 Vlad Jr. rookie autos?

-This shouldn’t have any affect on his 1st Bowman Chrome market.
+This shouldn’t have any effect on his 1st Bowman Chrome market.
 The big dogs are in it for a reason, and they still will be with the same force when rookies are released.
 The only thing that will affect his 1st Bowman Chrome going forward is his performance on the field.

 To learn about the investment viability of his 2nd Bowman, I’d recommend reading these two articles: